spinnaker/spinnaker.github.io/concepts/index.md

 ### Server Group

-The base resource, the *Server Group*, identifies the machine instance profile on which to execute images along with the number of instances.
-This resource is associated with a Load Balancer and a Security Group.
-A Server Group also has basic configuration settings, such as user account information and the region/zone in which images are deployed.
-When deployed, a Server Group is a collection of virtual machines running software.
+The base resource, the *Server Group*, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc. This resource is associated with a Load Balancer and a Security Group.
+When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes replicat sets).

 Server groups follow the **application-stack-detail-version** naming convention.